 “We have known for some time that liver fibrosis is a complication of Fontan surgery, but this was an important study that demonstrated that the length of time after the Fontan operation is a significant contributor to the degree of fibrosis,” said study leader David J. Goldberg, MD, a Pediatric Cardiologist at Children’s Hospital of Philadelphia (CHOP).

 Goldberg and colleagues published their study online April 26 in the Journal of the American Heart Association.

-The research is a retrospective analysis of 67 children and adolescents (with a mean age of 17 years) evaluated at CHOP between 2009 and 2014 under the Hospital’s Single Ventricle Survivorship Program.
+The research is a retrospective analysis of 67 children and adolescents (with a mean age of 17 years) evaluated at CHOP between 2009 and 2014 under the Hospital’s Single Ventricle Monitoring Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program.
 Most of these patients were evaluated 10 to 15 years after their original Fontan operation.

 Most of the patients had no overt symptoms of liver disease, which progresses very gradually, and were generally considered to be in good health.
 All 67 patients showed evidence of some liver fibrosis, measured by the quantity of collagen deposits found after needle biopsies of the patients’ livers.
 The only risk factor the researchers found was time from Fontan — the degree of fibrosis increases over time.
 The researchers added that there are likely other risk factors for fibrosis not measured in their analysis.